Sébastien Carole: Brighton & Hove Albion

 On 12 August 2005 Carole signed a two-year contract with English Championship side Brighton & Hove Albion for an undisclosed fee.
 He played 42 games in total for Brighton in the 2005–06 season as they finished bottom in the Championship and were relegated to League One.
 In June he activated a relegation release clause in his contract and Albion confirmed that Carole was to join Leeds United and Carole joined them on 23 June 2006.

 Leeds United

 Carole signed a three-year deal with Leeds, joining them on 5 July 2006. he featured in many games under previous manager Kevin Blackwell but found first-team opportunities under Dennis Wise difficult.
 In November 2006 the Yorkshire Evening Post claimed that Wise was about to release Carole.
 He made a total of 18 appearances in the 2006–07 season.

 In 2007–08 he made 34 appearances and scored his first goal for the club on 29 November 2007 in a 1–1 draw with Gillingham.
-In 2008 pre-season he played in a friendly against York City, which proved to be his last appearance for Leeds United.
 After failing to feature in manager Gary McAllister's plans he was released from his contract by mutual consent on 1 September 2008.
 He played a total of 52 games in his three years with the club, scoring three goals.